nrv-framework/NRV/docs/installation.rst

 COMSOL Installation
 ^^^^^^^^^^^^^^^^^^^

 NRV can perform computations of FEM with COMSOL.
-However, the end user has to provide a valid commercial installed licence by its own.
+However, the end user has to provide a valid commercial installed license by its own.
 COMSOL installation can be performed before or after NRV's installation.
-For using COMSOL, informations about the install must be specified in the ''nrv/_misc'' code folder, by filling the following fields in the ''NRV.ini'' file:
+For using COMSOL, information about the installation must be specified in the ''nrv/_misc'' code folder, by filling the following fields in the ''NRV.ini'' file:
 ::

     [COMSOL]